 Tape Life Records artists are simply the aliases and projects of Karl Mohr.

-For the future, Continuum Sounds will feature sampler packs in Kontakt format, to be released as Tape Life Sample Packs.
+For the future, a library content project, Continuum Sounds. will feature sampler packs in Kontakt format, to be released as Tape Life Sample Packs (TBA).

 The Splintering of Audio-Yo

 From his early experiments starting in 1987, Karl Mohr Audio-Yo constantly rode the line between DJ culture and the Alternative genre (industrial, goth, etc as it was then called).
 After the electronic round-up album The Heck in 1997, Karl Mohr shifted into serious songwriting which resulted his 2000 release, The End Of The Line.
 Mohr had always been searching for an artist alias, and never found one he was completely comfortable with until 2010, with Dead Red Velvet.
-In many ways, with The End Of The Line, Mohr had already made the shift to Dead Red Velvet and so, in this spirit, the older albums are being re-released as such.
-The Karl Mohr Audio-Yo project quietly ended in 1998 with the soundtrack to an independent film, Standard Deviation, which closed a decade of over thirty cassette releases.
+In many ways, with The End Of The Line, and The Falls Seeds before it (1997), Mohr had already made the shift to Dead Red Velvet and so, in this spirit, the older albums are being re-released sensibly as such.
+The Karl Mohr Audio-Yo project quietly ended in 1998 with the soundtrack to an independent film, Standard Deviation – this closed the chapter on a decade of over thirty cassette releases.

 During his Vienna years (2000-2003), Mohr had the chance to work with the MAP Studio gang developing chill house tracks.
 What began as a work opportunity, ended up as a legitimate excuse to explore a commercial approach to deep house.
 This resulted in the project Blue Visions, and the resultant chill house album A Journey Into Chill House.
 The album went on to become Mohr’s most successful and well-received release.